j2025r/AutomatedRatioCalculator/README.md

 ## Description

-This plugin extends Arelle's functionality by automatically detecting tables in financial statements and calculating important financial ratios.
-It specializes in processing both German accounting standards and IFRS (International Financial Reporting Standards) filings.
+This plugin extends Arelle's functionality by automatically detecting financial tables in filings and calculating financial ratios.

 ## Features

 - Automated detection and extraction of tables from financial filings
-- Calculation of standard financial ratios
+- Calculation of financial ratios and output to summary excel file
+- Support for German filings
-- Support for both German accounting standards and IFRS
+- Support for IFRS and US-GAAP accounting standards
 - Seamless integration with Arelle

 ## Installation